MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 ```

- The code in  REF _Ref263771093 \r \h Listing 17 will produce output something like figure 2.
+ The code in Listing 17 will produce output something like figure 2.

  **Figure 2 - Displaying route information from a call to the Routes API**